Thursday, October 25, 2018

 Throughout the Republic of India, there is a respectful shortage of beef and pork, due to religious reasons.
 Instead, expect soupy recipes, simmered vegetables, great tea, pan-fried cottage cheese, mutton and goat, small portions of intense sweets, and spices galore.
 It was delicious.

 Jimmy gathered everyone into the lobby for our morning meeting.
 It was the first time that we laid eyes on our entire group of 17 other people.
 Two long-time friends were from the continent of Australia.
-It is a constitutional monarchy.
+The nation is a constitutional monarchy.
 The Queen of Australia is an Englishwoman named Elizabeth II.
 The island-nation is also part of the Commonwealth.
 Other travelers included three Japanese siblings living in New York, a Vietnamese woman living in New York with her Brazilian beau, a married couple from California, two retired Brooklynites transplanted to Florida, two sisters from New Jersey, two Filipino sisters, and a pair of fashionable Nigerians.
 Nigeria is part of the Commonwealth, which is headed by Queen Elizabeth II.

 After our orientation meeting, we wore name tags around our necks and met our bus driver and bus attendant for the entire 7 day journey.
 Each morning, our easy-to-spot orange Mercedes-Benz coach bus was cleaned and dusted.